Slieve Gullion: Fionn and the Cailleach

 In the tale known as The Hunt of Slieve Gullion, Áine and her sister Milucra both seek after the legendary hero Fionn mac Cumhaill (Finn McCool).
 Knowing that Áine vowed never to marry a man with grey hair, Milucra secretly puts a spell on the lake atop Slieve Gullion, so that anyone who swam in it would become elderly.
 She tricks Fionn by asking him to fetch her golden ring from the lake, and he emerges as an old man with grey-white hair.
 His men, the Fianna, force her to give him a restorative potion from her cornucopia.
 Fionn's youth returns, but his hair does not return to its true colour.
 This is said to be the origin of his name, Fionn, meaning 'white'.
 In some versions of the tale, Milucra is revealed to be the Cailleach Bhéara (Calliagh Birra), an ancient goddess.

 The names of several features on the mountain refer to the Cailleach Bhéara.
-The passage grave is known as Calliagh Birra's House and the small lake is called Calliagh Birra's Lough.
+The passage grave is known locally as Calliagh Birra's House and the small lake is called Calliagh Birra's Lough.
 Lower down, on a hillock called Spellick, is a rock feature called the Calliagh Birra's Chair.
 Locals would visit it at Lughnasadh and take turns sitting on the chair.